LitaoZhu201703/Machine-learning-aided-optimization-of-polyethylene-pyrolysis/README.md

-# For details, please read and cite our article: To update soon
+# For details, please read our article: To be updated soon